Antonio Johnson Scholarship

 History

-Mr. Johnson began his academic career at Xavier in June 1971.
+Mr. Antonio Johnson began his academic career at Xavier in June 1971.
 While majoring in Urban Studies, he participated in the school band and was an active member of St. Roman Catholic Church.
 He worked hard and dedicated his time to the Black Student Association as President.
-This title earned him the respect of the Xavier campus and the adjoining community.
-Mr. Johnson organized and implemented activities for Black Awareness Month in February 1976.
-Unfortunately, he was unable to see the results of his hard work.
-Mr. Johnson passed at the young age of 22 on February 8, 1976.
-He is remembered as a caring, compassionate, confident, and an articulate individual who was dedicated to the principles of social change and justice.
+This title earned him the respect of the Xavier University campus and the adjoining community.
+Mr. Johnson organized and implemented activities for Black Awareness Month in February 1975 and 1976.
+Mr. Johnson sadly passed away at the young age of 22 on February 8, 1976, just before he could see his vision for Black Awareness Month activities take shape on campus for a second year.
+Since Mr. Johnson's initial recognition, Xavier has commemorated Black Awareness Month, which later transformed into Black History Month, continuing this tradition every year without exception.
+He is remembered as a caring, compassionate, and confident individual who was dedicated to the principles of social change and justice.